 The British are more polite by far, even in their out of order signs…

 One thing I loved learning about Queen Victoria and Albert’s relationship is their joy in riding horses together.
 They often left just the two of them to spend time together.
 What a cool queen- what a great couple!
+We’re here to approve of making dates happen whenever you can!

 No wonder she experienced so much depression when Albert died young.